-County shall engage with its partners at the National Association of Counties and/or the California State Association of Counties to monitor and develop effective strategies that ensure that:
+County shall engage with its partners at the National Association of Counties and the California State Association of Counties to monitor and develop effective strategies that ensure that:

-- 1. Comprehensive immigration reform should include the establishment of clear paths to citizenship that do not place a financial or administrative burden on local governments. - 2.
-No unfunded mandates or administrative burden is placed on states and counties as a result of immigration policies. - 3.
+- 1. No unfunded mandates or administrative burden is placed on states and counties as a result of immigration policies. - 2.
 National strategies include coordination from states and agencies that represent local government agencies and authorities.